 In the article Hempel, bringing up my comments of the deepening or ripening of the Enlightenment experience as presented in Dark Luminosity, offers the following regarding Sri Ramana's death experiences:

-I am in full agreement with Hempel regarding Ramana's second death experience.
+I am pretty much in full agreement with Hempel regarding Ramana's second death experience.
 Actually, I get into Ramana and that event in his life on a page titled Sri Ramana's Second Death Experience that may add to the reader's knowledge of such things as related to the Enlightenment experience.
-It should be noted in relation to Hempel's remarks on Ramana's heart stopping for over ten minutes the following:
+In reference to Hempel's remarks on Ramana's heart stopping for over ten minutes I refer you to the following:

 "Loss of both ego and fear is surmised stemming from the experience in which I (i.e., the Wanderling) was in a totally unflawed flatlined state (or non-state) for close to thirty full minutes, and, except for maybe not being totally zipped up, put into a body bag in a near Nirodha like state even longer and stacked in a row along with other corpses.